Bunbury Cup Preview, Tips, Runners & Trends (July Festival)

 Bunbury Cup Trainer Statistics

 The leading trainer in the Bunbury Cup over the last 20 renewals is Richard Fahey, who has won the race three times, with those three winners coming from Brae Hill (2011), Heavens Guest (2014) and Rene Mathis (2015).
 The only other trainer to have recorded multiple wins in the Bunbury Cup is Richard Hannon (2 wins).
-There is one trainer who has not had the best of times in the Bunbury Cup; David O'Meara has sent a total of 12 runners to the race without recording any wins.
+One trainer has not had the best of times in the Bunbury Cup; David O'Meara has sent a total of 12 runners to the race without recording a win.

 Here are some of the top Bunbury Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):